Kickstarter Funding

 Reaching the Funding Goal

-- The Funding Period: kickstarter campaigns typically run for a set number of days, during which creators must promote their projects and gather pledges.
+- The Funding Period: Kickstarter campaigns typically run for a set number of days, during which creators must promote their projects and gather pledges.

-Failing to Meet the Goal
+Failing to Meet the Aim

 Kickstarter Funding Models